-Unit No. earning process and Assess Course learning outcome Teaching and learning Assessment task activity Unit I Students will gain foundational knowledge of lifestyle-associated disorders, including obesity, diabetes, cardiovascular diseases, COPD, and cancer.
+Unit No. earning process and Assessi Course learning outcome Assessment task Omt No. Course learning outcome activity Assessment task Unit I Students will gain foundational knowledge of lifestyle-associated disorders, including obesity, diabetes, cardiovascular diseases, COPD, and cancer.
 They will understand the epidemiology, causes, and physiological impact of these disorders.
 Students will be asked to orally revise the previous class before each new session, allowing for better retention and clarification of doubts.
 Teaching will be conducted using a combination of blackboard and PowerPoint presentations, supplemented by discussions on real-world case studies.
 Internal assessment tests (mid-term and end-term) will be conducted Unit II Students will explore the molecular mechanisms underlying cancer, including genetic mutations, metabolic alterations, and environmental risk factors.
 They will develop an understanding of tumorigenesis and its role in disease progression.
 Students will be encouraged to engage in peer discussions and case-based learning to analyze cancer mechanisms.
 Teaching will involve interactive lectures, presentations, and readings of research articles.
 Internal assessment tests (mid-term and end-term) will be conducted.
 Students will be assigned topics for presentations and discussions.
 Unit III Students will explore the pathophysiology and molecular mechanisms underlying cardiovascular diseases, obesity, and diabetes.
-They will analyze genetic, metabolic, and environmental influences contributing to these disorders and their interconnections with other diseases. demonstrations where possible, along with tests (mid-term and end-term) will be conducted.
-Students will present case studies and submit short reports on diagnostic tools and Unit IV Students will understand the significance of recent advancements in research, including alternative therapies, novel drug discoveries, and precision medicine in the context of lifestyle disorders.
+They will analyze genetic, metabolic, and environmental influences contributing to these disorders and their interconnections with other diseases.
+Students will participate in problem-based learning sessions to assess and compare different diagnostic techniques and treatment strategies.
+Teaching will include video demonstrations where possible, along with PowerPoint presentations and discussions. tests (mid-term and end-term) will be conducted.
+Students Unit IV Students will understand the significance of recent advancements in research, including alternative therapies, novel drug discoveries, and precision medicine in the context of lifestyle disorders.
 Students will engage in critical analysis of recent literature, participate in journal club discussions, and present reviews on emerging research.
 Teaching will involve an integration of interactive lectures, PowerPoint presentations, and active discussions.
+Internal assessment tests (end-term) will be conducted.
+Students will be assigned topics to present research findings and submit a literature review on a selected emerging therapy.

-GENERIC ELECTIVE COURSE : GE-01 FOOD AND NUTRITIONAL BIOCHEMISTRY
+GENERIC ELECTIVE COURSE: GE-01 FOOD AND NUTRITIONAL BIOCHEMISTRY